tommyod/paretoset/README.md

 ## Installation

 The software is available through GitHub, and through [PyPI](https://pypi.org/project/paretoset/).
-You may install the software using `pip`.
+You may install the software using `pip`:

 ```bash
 pip install paretoset